 All grades, other than incomplete [I] and deferred [DF] grades are assumed to be the student's final grades, and become part of the student's permanent records.
+An assigned grade may be changed only when

-A grade may not be changed unless a legitimate error has been made on the part of the instructor in calculating the grade.
+Aa grade may not be changed unless a legitimate error has been made on the part of the instructor in calculating the grade or when the requirements of an Incomplete or Deferred have been met within the time allowed.
 The NB designation is not an Incomplete and cannot be changed unless it was assigned in error, requiring an explanation and signed approvals as above.
 Such changes must then be approved by the appropriate dean or campus director and the Registrar (or the Provost after one year).
 A grade may be changed by the instructor when the requirements of an Incomplete or Deferred have been met within the time allowed.